FIFA Arab Cup: History

 The initial idea for the conception of an Arab Cup came in 1957 from Lebanese journalist Nassif Majdalani and the Secretary General of the Lebanese Football Association (LFA) Izzat Al Turk.
 In 1962, the LFA called for the formal establishment of the tournament through their president Georges Dabbas, who organised a general Arab assembly for the formation of the Arab Cup.
 The first Arab Cup was held in Beirut between April and May 1963, with the participation of five teams.

 During the 16-year hiatus between 1966 and 1982, the Arab Cup was de facto replaced by the Palestine Cup, which was held three times in the 1970s and then became a youth tournament after the return of the Arab Cup in the 1980s.
-The 1992 Arab Cup was also organised as part of the 1992 Pan Arab Games.
+The 1992 Arab Cup was also organised as part of the 1992 Arab Games.

 The 2021 edition was the first edition to be organised by FIFA; the competition was renamed FIFA Arab Cup.
 Following the 2021 final, FIFA President Gianni Infantino announced that FIFA would continue to oversee future editions.
+On 15 May 2024, FIFA announced that Qatar will host the tournament in 2025, 2029 and 2033, and the tournament will follow the principle of an invitational competition not included in the International Match Calendar.